 - Developing editorial board policy and decision-making processes.

-Application materials should be sent by Friday, February 1, 2019, to Kristen Suchor, CCCC Liaison.
+Application materials should be sent by Monday, June 15, 2020, to Kristen Ritchie, CCCC Liaison.

-Selection Committee: Jonathan Alexander (CCC editor), Amy Lynch-Biniek (Forum editor), Steve Parks (SWR series editor), Holly Hassel (TETYC editor), and Kurt Austin (NCTE publications director).
+Selection Committee: Malea Powell (CCC editor), Amy Lynch-Biniek (Forum editor), Steve Parks (SWR series editor), Holly Hassel (TETYC editor), and Kurt Austin (NCTE publications director).